 About.
-Paul Budnitz is the founder of Kidrobot, the world's premiere creator of art toys, fashion apparel and accessories.
-He also owns and runs Budnitz Bicycles, a titanium bicycle company, is an author of several books, exhibits as a photographer and filmmaker, and has founded a dozen companies.
+Paul Budnitz owns and runs Budnitz Bicycles, a luxury bicycle company, Ello, a social network, and is well known as the founder of Kidrobot, the world's premiere creator of art toys, fashion apparel and accessories.
+Budnitz is also an author of several books, exhibits as a photographer and filmmaker, and has founded over a dozen companies.

 Budnitz studied photography, sculpture, and film at Yale University, earning honors and a degree in Art in 1990.
 His first two films, 93 Million Miles and Ultraviolet won awards in Berlin and many other film festivals and were distributed worldwide.
 Artforum magazine hailed 93 Million Miles as "one of the best films of 1998."